R3BRootGroup/R3BRoot/atima/README.md

 Since the computation takes a small amount of time, you can cache the result in a chosen range in order to increase the speed in frequent computations.

-The following lines will create a cache which can be read out whithin the chosen range.
+The following lines will create a cache which can be read out within the chosen range.
 The results will be interpolated from the precalculated points.

 ```c++
     // Energie from 100 AMeV to 200 AMeV with 10 steps